AthensFramework/Core/doc/application-creation.md

 * Create the development project web root:

-  Like any other Php project, your Framework project needs to live inside of a web root.
+  Like any other PHP project, your Framework project needs to live inside of a web root.
 You can create a directory inside of your server's web root and use that as a project web root, or you can use the server's web root directly as your project web root.

   For example, if your server's web root is `/www`, then you could create the directory `/www/myproject`.
 The directory `/www/myproject` would be your project web root.